 The 6061 double-butted, 25mm rise, 680mm riser handlebar plus Cannondale CX Ergo saddle, stem, and platform pedals complete this bike’s profile.
 Designed for men or women, this 29-pound bike has plenty to recommend it, especially the weight!

 - Clean yet stylish look

 - Shimano M310 8-speed Trigger Shifter

 - Tektro MD-M280 Mechanical Disc with 160mm Rotors

 This machine invites unpredictable surfaces by performing like a mountain bike.
-Called the ultimate multi-use ride due to a lightweight aluminum frame and fork, the Redux 1 is loaded with the stamina you require to dodge potholes and other urban obstacles.
+Called the ultimate multi-use ride due to a lightweight aluminum frame and fork, the Redux 1 is loaded with the stamina required to dodge potholes and other urban obstacles.

-While Redux 1 is an homage to the past, engineering is decidedly futuristic.
-This bike features a single cog up front, 8 gears, and the mechanical disc brakes won’t let you down.
-Raleigh fans describe this bike as a smooth-shifting, low-maintenance ride that just happens to provide serious braking power, even when roads are wet and dirty.
+While Redux 1 is an homage to the past, engineering is futuristic.
+This bike features a single cog up front and 8 gears, and the mechanical disc brakes won’t let you down.
+Raleigh fans describe this bike as a smooth-shifting, low-maintenance ride that provides serious braking power, even when on wet and dirty roads.

 Count on beefy all-terrain tires to crush anything in the bike’s path, and if you can’t stand bicycle designs that include too much self-serving artwork, the clean lines that are a benchmark of this bike will delight you – especially once you check out that affordable price tag.